 Arrived at a fork you will take the little path to the right which indicates Amok sunset.
 You will then continue this path till the end.
 About halfway the path is no longer paved.
 There are regular signs to confirm that, yes, you are on the right road !

-The road is in variable condition.
+The road is not (yet) brand new.
 If you are afraid to come back at night with your scooter, a shuttle service runs from the main road (at the fork) to Amok.
 Ask for schedules beforehand but there is a shuttle bus every half hour or so.
 You can park your scooter at the fork.
 During coronavirus crisis, you should call the restaurant to get the shuttle pick you up.

 If you have a driver, all of them on the island know Amok and will bring you there without any problem.